(Click di image wey dey above to watch video of dis lesson)

 The current time in San Francisco is 09:24 AM.

-Function Calling na heart of most, if no be all agent tool use design, but e fit hard sometimes to implement am from scratch.
-As we learn for Lesson 2, agentic frameworks dey give us pre-built building blocks to implement tool use.
+Function Calling na di heart of most, if no be all agent tool use designs, but e fit sometimes hard to implement from scratch.
+As we learn for Lesson 2 agentic frameworks dey give us pre-built building blocks to implement tool use.

-Here na some examples how you fit implement Tool Use Design Pattern using different agentic frameworks:
+Here be some examples of how you fit implement di Tool Use Design Pattern by using different agentic frameworks:

-Microsoft Agent Framework na open-source AI framework to build AI agents.
-E make function calling easy by letting you define tools as Python functions using @tool decorator.
-Di framework dey handle communication between model and your code.
+Microsoft Agent Framework na open-source AI framework for building AI agents.
+E dey make function calling easy by allowing you to define tools as Python functions with @tool decorator.
+Di framework dey handle di back-and-forth communication between model plus your code.
 E also give access to pre-built tools like File Search and Code Interpreter through AzureAIProjectAgentProvider.

-The diagram below show how function calling dey work with Microsoft Agent Framework:
+Di diagram below shows how function calling dey work with Microsoft Agent Framework:

-For Microsoft Agent Framework, tools dem be decorated functions.
+For Microsoft Agent Framework, tools dey defined as decorated functions.
 We fit change get_current_time function wey we see before to tool by using @tool decorator.
-Di framework go serialize function and im parameters, and create schema to send to LLM.
+Di framework go automatically serialize di function plus parameters, create di schema to send to LLM.

 from agent_framework import tool